My Seed Stage Deal Assessment Framework

 1. What’s the vision?

 It’s ok for this to be lofty, but it should also be clear.
-If a startup’s vision is too lofty then it’s meaningless, then ask the second question, “what will this business look like when it succeeds?”
+If a startup’s vision is so lofty that it's difficult to understand (e.g. "make the world a better place"), then ask the second question, “what will this business look like when it succeeds?”

 2. Who is your customer?